What is the Consumer Financial Protection Bureau?

 - Alert consumers to possible risks in financial markets

-- Place restrictions on abusive, deceptive or otherwise unfair practices
+- Place restrictions on abusive, deceptive, or otherwise unfair practices

-- Conduct research of consumer behavior
+- Research consumer behavior

 - Investigate consumer complaints